HR Leading with Persuasion

 People not only need to be liked, but they like it when they know that someone else likes them specifically.
 Sounds simple and obvious enough, but you're wrong.
 Why?
 The reason is because as you read that first statement, you were probably thinking of yourself.
 You are not the one who needs persuading.
 It's the person you want to persuade that you have to think about here.
 The people who are liked are those people who make others feel good about themselves.
 If you show genuine, and I repeat genuine, interest in another person, they will warm up to you because they feel liked.
 A person who feels liked is going to be more responsive to being persuaded and disposed to responding positively by a well conceived proposal aren't they?
 It all goes back to that bridge building concept thing again, doesn't it?

-To sell an idea or plan, it is essential we possess the ability to persuade the decision makers to our way of thinking.
-If HR Directors and Managers are to gain effective legitimacy, then this means we have to go that extra step to get our foot in the door, but once we're in, the battle is more than half won already.
-Even if we already have a solid and established base of equality with our executive peers, this doesn't mean we should ever neglect the importance and the powerful influence of the ability to persuade our peers and co-workers, because that never ends!
+We welcome Human Resource professionals onto our negotiation skills courses – their perspectives are both broad and rich, typically raising the crucial human and process elements to others’ awareness.
+To sell an idea or plan, it is essential that Human Resource professionals possess the ability to persuade the decision makers to their way of thinking.
+If HR Directors and Managers are to gain effective legitimacy, then this means we have to go that extra step to get our foot in the door, but once we’re in, the battle is more than half won already.
+Even if we already have a solid and established base of equality with our executive peers, this doesn’t mean we should ever neglect the importance and the powerful influence of the ability to persuade our peers and co-workers, because that never ends!